 The phone packs a 3500mAh built-in battery.
 It lasted for more than a day on a single charge with average use and should last the whole day even with heavy use.
 You can enable battery saver to extend the battery life when the battery is low.

 It achieved a One Charge Rating of 16 hours and 45 minutes which is good for a phone with a 3500mAh battery.
 Since the phone has support for fast charging it took 1 and 48 minutes to charge the phone from 0 to 100%, but it took about 39 minutes to charge it from 0 to 50%.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 At a starting price of Rs.
 10,999, the Billion Capture+ smartphone from Flipkart is a decent smartphone.
 Even though the dual cameras offer good portrait with bokeh effect, single camera performance is just average, especially in low-light and daylight shots look artificial.